giovannivignocchi/Sequential-Minimal-Optimization-for-SVM/README.md

 ![nls](https://user-images.githubusercontent.com/32396630/51924099-b3f5df80-23ec-11e9-8a44-17641528ce0c.jpg)

 The results obtained, training the algorithms on these artificial datasets, confirm the correctness of their implementation.
-<br /> To check the results, another model was trained using the Matlab function _fitcsvm_.
+<br /> To check the results, another model has been trained using the Matlab function _fitcsvm_.
-To be coherent all the relevant parameters (training algorithm, tolerance, maxIter, BoxConstraint, sigma) were set to be consistent with those used by the implementations under testing.
-The model generated is then used as baseline to check if the other models are consistent with it.
+To be coherent, all the relevant parameters (training algorithm, tolerance, maxIter, BoxConstraint, sigma) were set to be consistent with those used by the implementations under testing.
+Then the model generated is used as baseline to check if its results are consistent with other models.

 Furthermore during the training phase different statistics are collected.
 Among these:
-- The number of iteration performed
+- Number of iterations performed;
-- Training and prediction time
+- Training and prediction time;
-- Average number of kernel evaluation per iteration
+- Average number of kernel evaluations per iteration;
-- Number of support vector generated
+- Number of support vectors generated;

-Since these tests are more focused on testing the overall correctness of the algorithms the results obtained are not show here.
+Since these tests are more focused on testing the overall correctness of the algorithms the results obtained are not shown here.
-<br />Anyhow, the interested reader can find all the results and statistics concerning this serie of tests in the folder [TEST RESULT](https://github.com/giovannivignocchi/Sequential-Minimal-Optimization-for-SVM/tree/master/TEST/on%20artificial%20dataset/TEST%20RESULTS).
+Anyhow, the interested reader can find all the results and statistics concerning this collection of tests in the folder [TEST RESULT](https://github.com/giovannivignocchi/Sequential-Minimal-Optimization-for-SVM/tree/master/TEST/on%20artificial%20dataset/TEST%20RESULTS).

 ## Second series of tests